GIScience/oshdb/documentation/manual/data-model.md

 The data model used by the OSHDB naturally closely reflects the [data structures](https://wiki.openstreetmap.org/wiki/Elements) of the OSM data.

 The OpenStreetMap project regularly publishes the [**full history** dump](https://wiki.openstreetmap.org/wiki/Planet.osm/full), a data archive that not only contains the latest state of the OSM database but also includes the history of the data after the introduction of the [OSM-API version 0.5](https://wiki.openstreetmap.org/wiki/API_0.5) in October 2007.
-Modificatons to the OSM data are reflected by the presence of multiple versions of the same OSM element in the history dump.
+Modifications to the OSM data are reflected by the presence of multiple versions of the same OSM element in the history dump.
 Another crucial part of meta-information in these dumps are the timestamps associated with the different versions of an OSM element.
-This makes it possible to correctly resolve references betweeen different OSM objects, wich is needed for example to get the coordinates of the nodes references by a way at a specific point in time.
+This makes it possible to correctly resolve references between different OSM objects, wich is needed for example to get the coordinates of the nodes references by a way at a specific point in time.

-Sometimes (historic) OSM data also contains erroneous data, such as ways with too few references nodes, missing referenced objects, or nodes with coordinates outside of the allowed value range (e.g., a longitude greater than 180 degrees).
+Sometimes (historic) OSM data also contains erroneous data, such as ways with too few references nodes, missing referenced objects, or nodes with coordinates outside the allowed value range (e.g., a longitude greater than 180 degrees).
 Tools working with OSM history data need to be able to handle these data errors.

 OSH Entities
 ------------